 2. Electrical Shocks

 If you notice a shock after crossing a carpeted surface, it may be from static.
-This is common in the winter and no cause for concern.
+This mini science experiment is common in the winter and no cause for concern.
 On the other hand, if you feel a mild shock or tingle when touching an appliance, it could be a warning sign.
 These shocks often occur because of a ground fault in the appliance or improper electrical wiring.

 3. Hot Ceiling Fixtures

-4. Flickering Lights
+4. Flickering or Dimming Lights

 Flickering lights may be a sign of a defective or loose light bulb.
-If replacing the bulb doesn't solve the problem, you should consult a licensed electrician.
+If replacing the bulb doesn't solve the problem, consult a licensed electrician.
 There may be a problem with the light fixture, or the connections to the fixture or your home electrical wiring in the circuit breaker box may be loose.
 This type of electrical problem requires professional diagnosis to ensure a complete repair.